 “The weak seeks revenge.
 The strong offers forgiveness.”

 Happily ever afters are easier said than done.
+Love can be painful, it can lead to disappointments.
+But love is also the most precious gift we have—to give and to receive.
 How do we choose the right partner, and how do we sustain that relationship so it lasts a lifetime?

-Spiritual life coach Shubha Vilas tells you how, with the help of six beautiful love stories from the scriptures.
+Spiritual life coach Shubha Vilas tells you how, with the help of six scintillating stories from the scriptures.
+These are tales of adventure and intense love, love that tests the limits of patience in lovers who find their faith in unconditional trust, compassion and forgiveness.
 Nala and Damayanti, Krishna and Rukmini, Shakuntala and Dushyanta, Udayana and Vasavadatta, Satyavan and Savitri, Draupadi and the five Pandava brothers—these are accounts we may have heard many a time but have not had an opportunity to understand in such depth and detail, and with such empathy.

 But why 5.5 ways and not 6?
 Because the sixth way is a half-truth, which can be twisted either way.